f5devcentral/f5-big-iq-lab/docs/class4/module6/module6.rst

 |

-9. Check on the Device tab the statistic collection is happening as expected.
+9. Check on the Devices tab the statistic collection is happening as expected.

 .. image:: ../pictures/module6/img_module6_lab1_7.png
   :align: center